Signal

 }

-Here, userGreeting.value and userName.value are read directly inside the component during render, causing the component to automatically subscribe to them.
-This means the component will re-render whenever userName.value or userGreeting.value change.
+In the above example, our userGreeting and userName signals from earlier are observed by the component during render, causing the component to automatically subscribe to them.
+This means the component and all of its children will be updated whenever their values change.

 While this may be the desired effect, signals can be much more performant when used for text or attributes.
 See the following: